jesbu1/RoboCLIPv2/open_x_processing/README.md

 - The scripts handle large datasets efficiently by processing them in batches
 - For the language_table dataset, processing is limited to prevent memory issues
 - Error handling ensures the process continues even if individual files or episodes fail
 - The merge script automatically handles index conflicts when combining files
+- The cleaning script provides statistics about removed data and invalid embeddings